When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Introduction

-To address these issues, we propose \textbf{A}symmetric Importance \textbf{S}ampling \textbf{P}olicy \textbf{O}ptimization (\ourmethod), a simple yet effective grounded modification of GRPO that restores balanced token weighting. \ourmethod reverses the IS ratios for positive-advantage tokens, ensuring that tokens with lower probabilities under the current policy receive stronger updates, while confident tokens are down-weighted.
-To further enhance stability, AIS integrates a soft dual-clipping mechanism~\citep{CISPO} that constrains extreme ratios without discarding gradients for positive tokens.
-Extensive experiments on both coding and mathematical reasoning tasks demonstrate that \ourmethod: (1) prevents overfitting and entropy collapse, (2) achieves smoother and more stable training dynamics, and (3) significantly outperforms GRPO-based baselines in final performance.
+To address these issues, we propose \textbf{A}symmetric Importance \textbf{S}ampling \textbf{P}olicy \textbf{O}ptimization (\ourmethod), a simple yet effective method for GRPO-style OSRL. \ourmethod is based on the observation that, once a shared response-level advantage is broadcast to all tokens, the ratio primarily determines how this outcome signal is distributed across tokens.
+For positive-advantage responses, ASPO reverses the direction of ratio-induced token weighting: low-probability positive tokens receive stronger updates, while already confident tokens are down-weighted.
+This directly counteracts the rich-get-richer effect of standard GRPO, as shown in Figure~\ref{fig:diagram}.
+To further stabilize training, we incorporate a soft dual-clipping mechanism~\citep{Dual-clip-PPO, CISPO} that constrains extreme ratios without discarding gradients for positive tokens.
+Extensive experiments on both mathematical reasoning and coding benchmarks demonstrate that \ourmethod: (1) mitigates entropy collapse and overfitting, (2) yields more stable training dynamics, and (3) significantly outperforms GRPO-based baselines in final performance.

-In summary, our main contributions are as follows: \begin{itemize} \item We identify a fundamental flaw in the token-level clipping design of GRPO-based OSRL methods: \textbf{the IS ratio mismatch for positive-advantage tokens}. \item We propose \ourmethod, which flips IS ratios for positive tokens and applies a soft dual-clip to stabilize training while preserving gradient flow. \item We provide empirical evidence that AIS mitigates entropy collapse, improves optimization stability, and enhances performance across multiple mathematical reasoning and coding benchmarks. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item We identify a role shift of IS ratios in widely-adopted OSRL and a fundamental misallocation, where the IS ratio acts as token-level weighting and can misallocate credit across tokens: \emph{positive-advantage tokens are weighted in the undesired direction}, with confident tokens overoptimized and lagging tokens suppressed. \item We propose \ourmethod, an asymmetric ratio-based mechanism that promotes catch-up learning for underrepresented successful tokens while preserving gradient flow. \item We provide extensive empirical evidence that correcting token-level weighting significantly improves training stability and performance across multiple math reasoning and coding benchmarks. \end{itemize}